-It all started when I got an activity tracker as a free gift.
+It all started when I purchased my new mattress.
+I had spent weeks looking around at different reviews such as leesa vs casper and I finally found one that I thought would be best for me.
+A couple of weeks later, I got an activity tracker as a free gift.
 You know, those digital bracelets that keep tabs on your steps, sleep, etc.?
 So I downloaded the free app and put on the bracelet.
 Worked like a charm.
 I walked down the hall and quickly checked my wrist.
 Cool!
 Back to my office and smiled as I saw the count increase.
 This thing was awesome!!

 I took it home that night and was super excited to have it track my sleep.
 Now I’d finally see what was really going on and how I could achieve perfectly restful nights and deep rejuvenating sleep.
 I pressed some buttons, went to sleep and in what seemed like a few short minutes, it was morning.
 I jumped out of bed, grabbed my phone and checked the results.
 Well, either I did something wrong or I slept for a total of 38 seconds.